33% increase in

-That’s why HoneyBook initially employed a specialist-led sign-up process.
+In order to establish trust for its clients from the beginning, HoneyBook initially employed a specialist-led sign-up process.
 But the process proved to be a bottleneck for onboarding new customers.
-With Mixpanel, HoneyBook’s product team was able to switch its onboarding flow to an open, self-service platform, measure how users moved through its funnel, and then increase the overall conversion rate.
-As a result, more creative professionals are signing up for HoneyBook today.
+So HoneyBook’s product team turned to Mixpanel to switch its onboarding flow to an open, self-service platform, measure how users moved through its funnel, and then increase the overall conversion rate.

 Switching from one onboarding method to another is a business-critical transition.
 HoneyBook needed to track users’ behavior closely in order to make improvements quickly.